tlukasiewicz89/wimHofApp/README.md

 Once you are done holding, take a big breath in and hold for 10 seconds

 ### Step 5
-Press spacebar to start another round;
-or press Enter to record session and log out.
+Press spacebar to start another round or press Enter to record session and log out.

 ![](https://github.com/tlukasiewicz89/wimHofApp/blob/main/public/intoPartThreeGIFFY.gif)